Azure/deployment-environments/Runner-Images/README.md

 The provided images for ADE allow customers to create custom images for their deployments to be executed with, utilizing additional custom scripts or steps that fit their deployment workflow.

 ## How to Use the Images
-In order to utilize these images as a base for your custom images, add the following line of code to your Dockerfile:\
+In order to use these images as a base for your custom images, add the following line of code to your Dockerfile:
 ```
 FROM mcr.microsoft.com/deployment-environments/runners/{REPO_NAME}:{IMAGE_VERSION}
 ```